kpthedev/ez-text2video/README.md

 * [Pytorch](https://github.com/pytorch/pytorch)
 * [Streamlit](https://github.com/streamlit/streamlit)

-## Install
+## Installation
-Before installing, make sure you have a working [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installation.
+Before installing, make sure you have working [git](https://git-scm.com/downloads) and [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installations.
+If you have an Nvidia graphics card, you should also install [CUDA](https://developer.nvidia.com/cuda-downloads).

+### Install Steps:
 1. Open a terminal on your machine.
 PowerShell is recommended for Windows.

 2. Clone this repo using git: